NEWS

 The MFA utilizes an accelerated, low-residency model designed to meet the needs of today’s students, while emphasizing a strong commitment to excellence in craft, analysis, and creativity.
-Three times per year, students and faculty gather either at HCU’s campus or for a writers’ retreat in cities like Galveston or Austin.
+Three times per year, students and faculty gather either at HCU’s campus or for a destination writers’ retreat near cities like Austin, TX.
 Each residency features workshops and extensive interaction with notable professional writers serving as guest instructors, as well as ongoing mentorship from HCU’s exceptional full-time writing faculty.

 Most importantly, the core of this degree remains HCU’s steadfast commitment to providing a learning experience that instills in students a passion for academic, spiritual and professional excellence as a result of our Christian convictions.
 Students learn how this faith has guided writers, storytellers, and artists throughout history and will be inspired by this rich heritage as together we seek to craft new works reflecting our Creator’s goodness, truth, and beauty.

-Applications for the next cohort (beginning August 2022) are now open.
+Applications for the next cohort are now open.

 A writing portfolio is required for admission.